Greater short-horned lizard

-The Greater Short-Horned Lizard (Phrynosoma hernandesi), also commonly known as the Mountain Short-Horned Lizard, is a species of lizard endemic to western North America.
+The greater short-horned lizard (Phrynosoma hernandesi), also commonly known as the mountain short-horned lizard or Hernández's short-horned lizard, is a species of lizard in the family Phrynosomatidae.
+The species is endemic to western North America.
 Like other horned lizards, it is often called a "horned toad" or "horny toad", but it is not a toad at all.
 It is a reptile, not an amphibian.
 It is one of seven native species of lizards in Canada.

 Etymology

-The specific name, hernandesi, honors Francisco Hernández (1514–1587) a Spanish physician who wrote an early account of a horned lizard, which was published in 1615.
+The genus Phrynosoma, means toad-bodied.
+The specific name, hernandesi, honors Francisco Hernández (1514–1587), a Spanish physician who wrote an early account of a horned lizard, which was published in 1615.